Ogre

 4 Javelins

-destroyed with an ivory shaft and a gilded steel tip
+low quality, cracked with an oak wood shaft and a steel tip

 1 Hide Armor